-3.2.1 This conditional output will provide improvements to car and active modes access to stations, including safety, routing, signposting and parking.
-Implementing this CO will drive modal shift and promote rail as an integral part of a sustainable transport network, enabling passengers to feel that they are able to get to their local stations quickly and safely, and be confident that when they get there, space will be available for car or cycle parking.
+- 3.2.1 This conditional output will provide improvements to car and active modes access to stations, including safety, routing, signposting and parking.
+Implementing this CO will drive modal shift and promote rail as an integral part of a sustainable transport network, enabling passengers to feel that they are able to get to their local stations quickly and safely, and be confident that when they get there, space will be available for car or cycle parking. - 3.2.2 This conditional output now incorporates the former P3: Station Gateways which was focussed upon wayfinding, and therefore has significant overlap with this CO.

-- 3.2.2 A large evidence base of information was received during the eConsultation to identify areas within the Western Gateway where station access improvements can be made and the limitations.
+- 3.2.3 A large evidence base of information was received during the eConsultation to identify areas within the Western Gateway where station access improvements can be made and the limitations.
 These include: - Improvement to accessibility routes to the stations is required, as poor routes may be a factor.
-This includes a lack car parking facilities at stations; - Car parking requirements will need to be determined for each station as the demand is very localised; - Crimes within the area may influence customers travelling by bike due to theft or some crimes within the station vicinity may discourage walking; - Security issues within the station deter customers; and - Individual station access plans should be used to develop targets for car, cycle and disabled parking at each station.
-All stations should have a travel plan in place by 2025 to support improvements. - 3.2.3 During reviews of the 64 documents received from various stakeholders across Western Gateway, approximately 37 of them included reference to interventions and aspirations related to improving modal integration throughout the regions stations.
+This includes a lack car parking facilities at stations; - Car parking requirements will need to be determined for each station as the demand is very localised; - Accidents within the area may influence customers travelling to stations due to the risk of being involved or subsequent delays.
+Accident data was collated for a range of train stations within the Western Gateway to establish whether there was a specific correlation in accidents and whether any of the train stations were outliers.
+On review notable train station outliers included Clifton Down, Lawrence Hill, Weston Super Mare and Bournemouth; - Crimes within the area may influence customers walking or cycling to stations for fear to their safety.
+Crime data was collated for a range of train stations within the Western Gateway to establish whether there was a specific correlation in crime locations and whether any of the train stations were outliers.
+On review notable train station outliers included Gloucester, Trowbridge, Weymouth and Bournemouth; - Security issues within the station deter customers: - Analysis of a 10 minute journey time by car, cycle and walking from stations is shown below in Figure 3-1; - Analysis of station usage compared to walking catchment (0-10 minutes) to determine whether there is a large population that isn't reflected in rail usage; and - Individual station access plans should be used to develop targets for car, cycle and disabled parking at each station.
+All stations should have a travel plan in place by 2025 to support improvements. - The diversity of settings for stations, ranging from city centre locations to rural and parkway stations means that signposting and wayfinding is likely to need bespoke solutions in each setting, ranging from physical signposting (both highway and active modes) to digital wayfinding. - 3.2.4 The most complete wayfinding study is the "Wiltshire Walking & Cycling Wayfinding Outline Strategy Report", which could serve as a suitable exemplar for strategic wayfinding design.